PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 This makes it possible to implement a form into a Markdown page, and process posted information from script embedded in the document itself, or linked to it in the meta-data headers.

+### Web Services

+There are multiple ways to define web services using Markdown and/or script, as outlined in the following sub-sections.

+#### Web Script

+Web Script (Web Service, or *Waher Script*) is script that is stored in files with extension `.ws`.
+A client can POST data to such a
+Web Script file.
+The data will be decoded and made available in the script through the `Posted` variable.
+The result of the script is then encoded to the client, based on the `Accept` header in the HTTP Request.
+For JSON responses, the `Accept` header should have the value `application/json`.

+#### Markdown-based Services

+You can create separate Markdown files with the [`BodyOnly`](#bodyOnly) meta-data tag set to `true`, to create web services that return
+HTML directly.
+This is suitable if the response does not need to be parsed and conditionally processed, but only displayed to the user.
+A client POSTs data to such a Markdown file.
+The data will be decoded and made available in the script through the `Posted` variable.
+The result of the script is then encoded to the client, based on the `Accept` header in the HTTP Request, which should be `text/html`.

 =========================================================================================================================================================